gc-proto/experimental/content-style-guide/mockups/sumchanges-en-15.md

     </li>
     <li><a href="#wp1-3">1.3 Provide equivalent content in both official languages</a></li>
   </ul>
-  <p>The rules in this guide reflect how people read and use web content.</p>
   <section id="wp1-1">
     <h3>1.1 Help people complete tasks</h3>
     <p>Most people come to a government website to complete a task and expect us to provide information that will help them.
 Tasks can be:</p>